google/distbench/README.md

 A Distbench test consists of a controller process and a set of worker processes.
 The controller initiates a traffic pattern among the set of workers and generates a performance report for the RPCs.
-The traffic pattern, specified spatially and temporally and the RPC stack are all configured using a configuration language.
+The traffic pattern, specified spatially and temporally and the RPC stack are all runtime configurable.
 A block diagram is shown below.

 ![image](https://user-images.githubusercontent.com/22774907/122141907-2cfe0200-ce03-11eb-8c43-ce679d9639ac.png)